 In the field of grammar, the connection of the Albanese language with the Germanic are manifested in the preservation of some specific features of the Indo-European inflections, in the types of morphological structures, in the development of the phonological structure:

 In the development of alternations of vowels and their morphological functioning, the Germanic and Albanian languages are very similar.
 The similarity is not limited to the remnants of the Indo-European quantitative ablaut in some verb paradigms… This similarity is especially striking in the chronologically later sound alterations of assimilative nature, which are very common in the Albanese language and represent, in their morphological use, a complete analogy to similar phenomena of Germanic languages.
 It can be noted that it looks brighter and more convincing than the similarity of the processes of assimilative variation in the Germanic and Celtic languages, noted by the authors of the Comparative Grammar of the Germanic Languages as one of the isogloss of the Celto-Germanic area.
-Comparison of morphological structures of modern Albanian and Germanic, for example German, languages show close analogies in the distribution and functioning of the phenomena of internal inflection as a means of expressing grammatical meanings.
+Comparison of morphological structures of modern Albanian and Germanic, for example German, languages show close analogies in the dissemination and functioning of the phenomena of internal inflection as a means of expressing grammatical meanings.
 In the nominal inflection of alternating vowels (more precisely, umlaut) in both language types are used in the formation of the foundations of the plural nouns, for example Alb. dash "ram" — pl. deske, natё "night" — pl. netё, cf. Ger.
 Gast "guest" — pl.
 Gäste, Nacht "night" — pl.
 Nächte (DESNITSKAYA A.V.
 1965: 40)

 The study of Baltic place names outside ethnic territories gave grounds for hypothesizing the migration of a part of the Balts to the Balkans supposedly in I millennium BC.
 Examples of toponymic correspondences on the territory of Romania, where the Proto-Albanians could be, are given below.